OfficeDev/office-js-docs-pr/docs/outlook/mobile-log-appointments.md

 ---
-title: Log appointments to a customer relationship management (CRM) application in Outlook mobile add-ins
+title: Log appointment details to an external application in Outlook mobile add-ins
-description: Learn how to set up an Outlook mobile add-in to log appointments to a CRM application. ms.topic: article ms.date: 04/07/2022 ms.localizationpriority: medium
+description: Learn how to set up an Outlook mobile add-in to log appointments to an external application. ms.topic: article ms.date: 04/11/2022 ms.localizationpriority: medium
 ---

-# Log appointments to a customer relationship management (CRM) application in Outlook mobile add-ins
+# Log appointment details to an external application in Outlook mobile add-ins

-Saving your appointment details and related notes to a CRM or note-taking application can help you keep track of meetings you've attended.
+Saving your appointment details and related notes to a customer relationship management (CRM) or note-taking application can help you keep track of meetings you've attended.

 In this article, you'll learn how to set up your Outlook mobile add-in to enable users to log details and notes about their appointments to your CRM or note-taking application.
 Throughout this article, we'll be using a fictional service provider, "Contoso".